fggit/hellow_world/README.md

-# hellow_world
+# Hello_World
+I am fggit and trying github now.
 This is a trial test.
+Indend to use the repo for a bit of programming practice.
+Cheers